jtmccr1/CoVEME-tutorial/README.md

 beastgen -date_order -1 -date_prefix "|" -date_precision ./InprogressFiles/1K_SARS-CoV-2.mock.template  ./data/1K_SARS-CoV-2.nexus 1K_SARS-CoV-2_SG-thorney.xml
 ```

-This has the added benefit of reading the taxa out of the nexus file and by passes the need for a fasta file.
+This has the added benefit of reading the taxa out of the nexus file and bypasses the need for a fasta file.

 The template, `SARS-CoV-2.mock.template`, is small and easy to edit.
 It can also be used to generate similar analysis on much